insect-biome-atlas/happ/README.md

-There are several parameters that can be set for the different tools, but the minimum required information needed is `rundir:` which should be the name of a subdirectory under `data/` that should contain a file `asv_seqs.fasta`, a fasta file with sequences for ASVs, and `asv_counts.tsv`, a tab-separated file with ASV ids as rows and sample names as columns that describes the counts of ASVs in the different samples.
+There are several parameters that can be set for the different tools, but the minimum required information needed is `rundir:` which should be the name of a subdirectory under `data/` that should contain:

+1. a file `asv_seqs.fasta` which should be a fasta file with sequences for ASVs,
+2. a file `asv_counts.tsv` which should be a tab-separated file with ASV ids as rows and sample names as columns giving the counts of ASVs  in the different samples.
+3. a file `asv_taxa.tsv` which should be a tab-separated file with taxonomic assignments for ASVs

+Note that the `asv_taxa.tsv` file should have ranks in the header that match with the configuration settings for `split_rank` and `evaluation_rank` (`Family` and `Species` by default, respectively).

 As an example, with the subdirectory `project1` under `data/` like so: